owncast/owncast.github.io/docs/plugins/sdks/javascript.md

 ---
 title: JavaScript SDK
-description: "Author Owncast plugins in JavaScript or TypeScript with @owncast/plugin-sdk: scaffolding, the definePlugin API, the CLI, and the scenario test harness."
+description: 'Author Owncast plugins in JavaScript or TypeScript with @owncast/plugin-sdk: scaffolding, the definePlugin API, the CLI, and the scenario test harness.'
 sidebar_position: 2
 sidebar_label: JavaScript
 toc_min_heading_level: 2